 The Siesta input plugin was originally developed by Victor M. Garcia-Suarez.

 Alberto Garcia further improved the Siesta input plugin and wrote the parser for Siesta and the STM plugin.

 Emanuele Bosoni contributed the band-structure support for the Siesta plugin.

 Vladimir Dikan and Alberto Garcia developed the workflows and refined the architecture of the package.

 Vladimir Dikan and Emanuele Bosoni ported the plugin and the base workflow to AiiDA 1.0.
 Alberto Garcia futher refined the 1.0-compatible functionality.

-Since November 2019, Emanuele Bosoni is in charge of the code’s development and maintenance, under the supervision of Alberto Garcia.
+From November 2019 to May 2022, Emanuele Bosoni was in charge of the code’s development and maintenance, under the supervision of Alberto Garcia.

 Pol Febrer contributed the SiestaIterator and SiestaConverger workflows, including the underline abstract classes system.

 This work is supported by the MaX European Centre of Excellence funded by the Horizon 2020 INFRAEDI-2018-1 program, Grant No. 824143, and by the INTERSECT (Interoperable material-to-device simulation box for disruptive electronics) project, funded by Horizon 2020 under grant agreement No 814487, as well as by the Spanish MINECO (projects FIS2012-37549-C05-05 and FIS2015-64886-C5-4-P)

 - Base workflow